Medicaid Planning

 Why Should You Use Medicaid?

-Unfortunately, some of your assets may be spent on health care expenses while your Medicaid application is prepared and before eligibility is determined.
-Our attorneys move fast to minimize the financial impact.
-Our experience with collecting and preparing documents and timely submission ensures you stay within the required asset limits and rules for Medicaid eligibility.
+Moving Quickly in a Crisis Unfortunately, some of your assets may be spent on healthcare expenses while your Medicaid application is being prepared and before eligibility is determined.
+Our attorneys move quickly to minimize the financial impact.
+With our experience in collecting and preparing documents and timely submission, we ensure you stay within the required asset limits and rules for Medicaid eligibility.

 With a deep understanding of Colorado Medicaid regulations, we help ensure you won’t exhaust all of your life savings on medical services.
 By avoiding accidental disqualification and delays in your application, we preserve more of your estate for you and your family members.